-I cannot do 't without counters.-Let me see; what am I to buy for our sheep-shearing feast?
-'Three pound of sugar; five pound of currants; rice'-what will this sister of mine do with rice?
+I cannot do't without counters.
+Let me see; what am I to buy for our sheep-shearing feast?
+"Three pound of sugar, five pound of currants, rice"-what will this sister of mine do with rice?
 But my father hath made her mistress of the feast, and she lays it on.
-She hath made me four and twenty nosegays for the shearers,-three-man song-men all, and very good ones; but they are most of them means and bases; but one puritan amongst them, and he sings psalms to hornpipes.
-I must have saffron to colour the warden pies; 'mace-dates',-none, that's out of my note; 'nutmegs, seven; a race or two of ginger',-but that I may beg; 'four pound of prunes, and as many of raisins o' the sun'.
+She hath made me four-and-twenty nosegays for the shearers, three-man song-men all, and very good ones; but they are most of them means and basses, but one puritan amongst them, and he sings psalms to hornpipes.
+I must have saffron to colour the warden pies; "mace; dates", none, that's out of my note; "nutmegs, seven; a race or two of ginger", but that I may beg; "four pound of prunes, and as many of raisins o' th' sun."